TernaryM01/rogerthat/README.md

 # Acknowledgment

 This work is based on [roget](https://github.com/jonhoo/roget), with dramatic twists of its own, following in the original vision but rebuilding it to make it better.
+The theoretical basis, based on information theory, is by [3blue1brown](https://www.youtube.com/@3blue1brown).